 1. Make exercise part of your commute

 Be it running, cycling, scooting or walking to work.
 This is an excellent way of fitting exercise into your life without having to make any extra time for it.
-My commute to work involved travelling a mere three miles but it would take me almost an hour as it involved a walk to the bus stop, catching a bus, changing buses, catching another bus (full of school children) and then a long walk to my final destination.
+My commute to work involved travelling a mere three miles but it would take me almost an hour to get there on public transport.
 I decided that I would try walking instead and guess what?
-It took the same amount of time.
-It was a great way to start the day.
+It took the same amount of time and what was a refreshing way to start the day.
 It gave me the opportunity to clear my mind and get prepared for the day ahead plus I saved money on the bus fare.

 If it isn’t practical to run/cycle/scoot/walk the whole way to or from work are there elements of your commute that could work?
 For example, instead of driving to the train station could you walk?